 Admission to St Ivo

-Children who have a statement of special educational needs that names the school will be admitted.
+Children whose statement of special educational needs or Education, Health and Care plan names the school will be admitted.
 NB.
-Those children with a statement of special educational needs that does not name the school will be referred to Statutory Assessment and Resources (STAR) Team to determine an appropriate place.
+Those children with a statement of special educational needs or education health and care plan that does not name the school will be referred to the Statutory Assessment Team (S.A.T) to determine an appropriate place.

-- Children in Care, also Looked After Children (LAC) and children who were looked after but ceased to be so by reason of adoption, a residence order or a special guardianship order;
+- Children in Care, also known as Looked After Children (LAC) and children who were looked after but ceased to be so by reason of adoption, a residence order or a special guardianship order.

 - Children who live outside the catchment area, but nearest the school as measured by a straight line.

-In cases of equal merit, priority will go to children living nearest the school as measured by shortest straight line distance.
+In cases of equal merit priority will go to children living nearest the school by shortest straight line distance.

 - During the year prior to entry, parents/carers of Year 6 students invited to spend part of a morning being shown around St Ivo School